nhumrich/small-prox/README.md

 The containers have a label that specifies what host and path they want to handle traffic for, and this proxy sends it to them on those conditions.

 For local forwarding, the container finds the host ip address and forwards there.
-For Docker on Mac, this is a dns address, but for linux its in the containers ip tables.
-(Currently no support for docker on windows)
+For Docker on Mac (or windows), this is a dns address, but for linux its in the containers ip tables.

 # Getting started